Kylie Jenner Debuts A Short Haircut On Snapchat

 However, the lip kit mogul has a team with her most of the time, so even if she decides she hates her new locks in a week or two, she has the option of extensions and wigs at the ready to switch up her look.

 Kylie Jenner has still not revealed if she is expecting or not, having neither confirmed nor denied her state.
-The reality TV star’s supposed pregnancy leaked earlier this year, and rumors have swirled that she is hoping to “break the Internet” Beyonce style with her announcement.
+The reality TV star’s supposed pregnancy leaked earlier this year, and rumors have swirled that she is hoping to “break the internet” Beyonce style with her announcement.
 It is also rumored that her older sister, Khloe Kardashian, is expecting her first baby with her beau, Tristan Thompson.

-The reality TV star confused fans earlier this month when she posted photos of herself out and about with her good friend Jordyn Woods.
-Not only did they post a full body photo of Kylie Jenner in a hoodie that made her look not pregnant, but they also purchased a food haul including tampons, something pregnant women do not need.
+The reality TV star confused fans earlier this month when she posted photos of herself out and about with her good friend, Jordyn Woods.
+Not only did they post a full body photo of Kylie Jenner in a hoodie that made her look not pregnant, but they also purchased groceries, including tampons, something pregnant women do not need.

 Rumors are swirling that Kylie Jenner and Khloe Kardashian will announce their pregnancies on the Kardashian family Christmas card, which goes viral every year.
 If the pregnancies are debuted, no doubt it will go even more viral.